-In November 2019 an application for a zoning permit to allow construction of a private basin and boathouse at the Law Property, 10034 Anglers Cove, Charlevoix, MI was received by Hayes Township officials and reviewed by the Zoning Administrator at the time, Larry Sullivan.
+In November 2019 an application for a zoning permit to allow construction of a private basin and boathouse at the Law Property, 10034 Anglers Cove, Charlevoix, MI was received by Haves Township officials and reviewed by the Zoning Administrator at the time, Larry Sullivan.
 Sullivan reported that applicable permits had been granted for the project by the Army Corps of Engineers and the EGLE department of the state.
 He determined that the project met the requirements for granting a permit with the exception of a review of a shoreland landscaping plan, as the project planned to involve modifications to the shoreland protections strip - a required 50-foot strip of land from the shoreline.

-Drost Landscape - a Charlevoix company - worked as the designer and builder of this project and providing the township with drawings - including the dredged out basin area big enough for several boats including a 50-foot yacht - an inventory of the existing plants on the property and list of the proposed changes to the shore.
-According to the report, the subcommittee and the zoning administrator met with the owner Bob Drost at the property site to review the proposed plan.
-According to the township's zoning ordinance, a member from the Tip of the Mitt Watershed Council was supposed to be involved in this process but they were excluded.
+Drost Landscape - a Charlevoix company - worked as the designer and builder of this project and providing the township with drawings including the dredged out basin area big enough for several boats including a 50-foot yacht - an inventory of the existing plants on the property

-See HAYES, Page 2A
+See CONCERNS, Page 2A